mcbloch/mcbloch.github.io/content/cv.md

   Working in a team and taking responsibility is a second nature given my years of volunteering experience.

-  Engagement in projects about hardware, networking, security and operating systems gave me a good understanding how everything works together.
+  From various/continuous extra-curicular engagements, I have gained a broad experience in hardware, networking, security, ...

   My current expertise can be found in web development, infrastructure and cloud; but I am always looking to learn more.